ibuildingsnl/qa-tools/README.md

 # Requirements
 To run the tools, you need to have at leaste Apache Ant 1.7.1 installed.
-To use the pre-commit hook you need to have at least git 1.7.8 installed.
+To use the pre-commit hook you need to have:
+    - at least git 1.7.8 installed
-If you want to run JSHint, you also need Node.js installed.
+    - md5 installed (note that this can also be named md5sum depending on your OS) If you want to run JSHint, you also need Node.js installed.

 # Installation